microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 ## Approve and schedule Windows content delivered from Windows Update

 The deployment service simplifies reviewing, approving, scheduling, and deploying content for a diverse device ecosystem.
-The updates catalog provides a view tailored for approvals, helping you focus on approval decisions that matter and avoiding the need to sort through deep lists of related updates.
+An updates catalog exists to provide a view tailored for approvals, helping you focus on approval decisions that matter and avoiding the need to sort through deep lists of related updates.

 Once you choose an update to deploy, you can schedule deployments to start at a future time, or deploy over a period of time.
 If you choose to deploy an update over a period of time, the deployment service automatically optimizes the order in which devices are offered updates.
 When possible, the service orders devices to ensure that a diversity of hardware and software assets are represented early in the deployment to minimize the number of devices that may encounter an unexpected update issue.